 The produce drawer is the first spot in your refrigerator or pantry to fill when fighting inflammation.
 Fruits and vegetables are rich in antioxidants that restore cellular health, as well as anti-inflammatory flavonoids.
 If you struggle to consume added portions of green leafy vegetables, try this delicious anti-inflammatory juice that incorporates greens alongside some of the strongest anti-inflammatory foods in the list.

 Swiss chard nutrition, for example, is extremely high in the antioxidants vitamin A and C, as well as vitamin K, which can protect your brain against oxidative stress caused by free radical damage.
 Eating chard can also protect you against the common vitamin K deficiency.

 2. Bok Choy

 Also known as Chinese cabbage, bok choy is an excellent source of antioxidant vitamins and minerals.
 In fact, recent studies show that there are over 70 antioxidant phenolic substances in bok choy.
 These include something called hydroxycinnamic acids, which are robust antioxidants that scavenge free radicals.
-(5) A versatile vegetable, bok choy can be made in many dishes outside of Chinese cuisine, so make it one of your go-to anti-inflammatory foods.
+(5) A versatile vegetable, bok choy can be made in many dishes outside of Chinese cuisine, so make it a go-to anti-inflammatory food.

 In recent pharmacological studies, benefits of celery include both antioxidant and anti-inflammatory abilities that help improve blood pressure and cholesterol levels, as well as prevent heart disease.
 Celery seeds — which can be found either in whole seed form, extract form or ground-up — have impressive health benefits on their own, as they help to lower inflammation and to fight bacterial infections.
 It’s an excellent source of potassium, as well as antioxidants and vitamins.